mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   </Box>
 ```

-5. We will create a return type for the node data, this is all the data we will save in our nodes Map created in step 3:
+5. For a nice autocomplete experience, we can create a return type for the node data, this is all the data we will save in our nodes Map created in step 3:

 ```ts
 interface nodeData {